 Gaining perspective through psychological distancing can refer to various outcomes.

-- For example, perspective can refer to long-term aspects of planning.
+For example, perspective can refer to long-term aspects of planning.
 By gaining perspective, we are better able to define goals and meet deadlines.

-- Perspective can also refer to the weakened clutch of negative emotions.
+Perspective can also refer to the weakened clutch of negative emotions.
 For example, your partner might do something that makes your blood boil.
 However, when you gain psychological distancing, you may realize that their behavior did not justify the intense emotional reaction that you felt.

 The Theory of Psychological Distancing

-Types of Psychological Distancing
+Types of psychological distancing

 Trope, Liberman, and Wakslak (2007) describe four types of psychological distancing: time, space, social distance, and hypotheticality (i.e., likelihood).

-- Space: We use more abstract terms to describe events that occur within a physically-near space than events that happen in a space that is further away.
+Space: We use more abstract terms to describe events that occur within a physically near space than events that happen in a space that is further away.

-- Social distance: When we describe someone dissimilar to us, then we use more abstract qualities and descriptors (i.e., increasing the distance between them and us) than when describing someone similar to us.
+Social distance: When we describe someone dissimilar to us, then we use more abstract qualities and descriptors (i.e., increasing the distance between them and us) than when describing someone similar to us.

-- Hypotheticality: We use more abstract words and terms to describe events that are less likely to happen (i.e., events with a considerable distance) compared to events that are more likely to happen (i.e., events with a small distance).
+Hypotheticality: We use more abstract words and terms to describe events that are less likely to happen (i.e., events with a considerable distance) compared to events that are more likely to happen (i.e., events with a small distance).

-With the above paragraph in mind, there is, however, some interesting information about how psychological distancing develops.
+There is some interesting information about how psychological distancing develops.
 The use of the term psychological distancing in developmental psychology literature might have been the precursor for the use of the term in clinical psychology (however, this is only a hypothesis).

 Giesbrecht et al. (2010) provide a good summary of psychological distancing within developmental psychology.
 They posit that the roots of psychological distancing can be traced to key researchers and thinkers in the area of developmental psychology and learning (e.g., theorists such as Piaget and Vygotsky).

-Language and Psychological Distancing
+Language and psychological distancing

 Various theories exist to explain the acquisition of psychological distancing.
 For example, there is some evidence that psychological distancing develops in children through language.
 Through speech, children can play in an imaginary world that did not exist before or currently.
 In this way, speech allows the child distance between the real world and the imaginary, hypothetical scenario.

 Psychological distancing achieved through speech is not limited to only children (Sigel, 2002).
-Sigel (2002) makes a strong argument for how the use of language allows people of all ages to create a ‘distance’ between themselves (as they exist) and the topic of discussions.
+Sigel (2002) makes a strong argument for how the use of language allows people of all ages to create ‘distance’ between themselves (as they exist) and the topic of discussions.